Learn more about Prickly Pear- Growth, Care and Nutritional Facts and Benefits

 Prickly Pear Cactus Flowering/ Flowers on Prickly Pear

 The Prickly Pear cactus is a flowering plant.
 The Prickly Pear flowering can differ in a variety of colours, even in the plants of the same species.
-Some of the common colours that a Prickly pear flower exhibits are purple, red, white, yellow, etc. The blooming time of the plant is around June and July.
+Some of the common colours of the Prickly pear flower are purple, red, white, yellow, etc. The flowers are seen mostly in the month of June or July.

 Green Prickly Pear/ Green Cactus Pear